Social Media Metrics to Measure: What to Track and Why It Matters

 - Conversation volume: Track spikes to spot trending moments: positive or negative.

-- Virality rate: Shares divided by impressions.
-Useful for spotting breakout content.
+- Virality rate: This is shares divided by impressions.
+Virality rate is useful for spotting breakout content.

 - Positive vs. negative feedback: Good for assessing content, campaign tone, or influencer partnerships.